How To Get Ready For A Tsunami

 Facing a disaster without giving yourself a plan to recover from it, is like trying to build a house with no blueprint and no tools!

 Having two plans can make all the difference in getting you through those first few days and weeks after a disaster strikes.

 What are the plans?
-They are the Family Evacuation Plan and the Get Back To Life Plan — the same plans that we’ve built into our newest book slash program The Backup Plan 3.0.
+They are the Family Evacuation Plan and the Get Back To Life Plan — the same plans that we’ve built into our book Keep Everything You Love Safe.

 The evacuation plan starts with one question.
 If you were at home or at work and suddenly had to evacuate your home, or your general area, where would you go?

 As you think about the locations you’ll use for your evacuation, consider, the people traveling with you, how you’ll get there (car, bus, plane), any pets traveling with you and whether those locations will actually work for you – for instance are they close to stores or services your family might need, like pharmacies, clothing, banks and doctors.